BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 !battle(["Goomink",:HERO,1], "Forest Field")

 Fly to Sashila, then the Zorrialyn Coast to the south.
 Talk to Goomy, then after the conversation head to the dock on the east side of the village.
-Talk to the guy and bring the yacht (since when in V13.5 did we have a yacht??).
+Talk to the guy and bring Tesla's yacht (which also adds Sashila Village as a docking location), then depart.

 !partner(["Goomink",:HERO,2])